 Okay, we know Pinterest isn’t exactly the new kid on the block.
 It’s been around since 2010, its popularity rocketed in 2011 and has grown ever since.
 Then a few months back, Pinterest introduced business accounts, and in March they rolled out an analytics tool, placing themselves firmly in the mix with other types of social media used by businesses.
-Nevertheless, some companies are still unsure what to make of it and how they might be able to use it to their advantage.
+Nevertheless, some companies are still unsure of what to make of it and how they might be able to use it to their advantage.
 Many wonder if they should bother with it at all.

 So, should you be on Pinterest?